marcodca/marcodecara.com/README.md

 ## Acknowledgments

 This project is intended to work as my personal portfolio.
 It's build on top of React and GatbsyJs.
 Styling is done with tailwind and Styled-components.
 Animations with react-spring.
 It also has built it PWA functionality.
 Because I was going after a more visually impressive application, performance is far from being the ideal.
-I am still working on the responsive display on small screens, since it's quite sloppy at the time.